 for trombone (or horn / euphonium), tuba (or trombone), and piano quartet (piano, violin, viola, cello)

-SCORED FOR: trombone, tuba, and piano quartet (violin, viola, cello, and piano) also included: horn in F and euphonium (substitutes for trombone), trombone (substitute for tuba) ALL PART SUBSTITUTES ARE INCLUDED IN THIS PRODUCT
+SCORED FOR: trombone, tuba, and piano quartet (violin, viola, cello, and piano) also included in the digital download: horn in F and euphonium/euphonium TC (substitutes for trombone), trombone (substitute for tuba) ALL PART SUBSTITUTES ARE INCLUDED IN THIS PRODUCT

 COMMERCIAL RECORDINGS (coming 2022)

 PROGRAM NOTES DEPARTURE

 the action of leaving, especially to start a journey.

 Artists often create works based on their memorable experiences.
 Some of those experiences are joyous, while others are unfortunately tragic.
 For me, one of my most enjoyable and memorable experiences is traveling with my family.
 I love seeing new things, meeting new people, trying new foods, and, most importantly, sharing those experiences with my loved ones.
 This work, Departure, is a continuation of the environment I created in one of my other works, Wanderlust—written for horn, tuba, and piano.
 Unlike Wanderlust, this work is not about the journey, but the anticipation of the departure itself.
 The anxiety and excitement that one feels before we leave to travel someplace new.